gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## splitAt

-Splits an array into two pieces, the first piece has `n` elements.
+Splits a `ReadonlyArray` into two pieces, the first piece has `n` elements.

 **Signature**